StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 There is also the benefit of being able to read all the sections and paragraphs I highlighted from a book right after finishing it.
 Being able to do a 'flash review' of all the relevant contents helps me tie the introductory ideas to the more advanced concepts presented later on.

-This first review session also doubles as my polishing phase, where I take a raw note and edit it into something less context-dependent (each section should be understandable even if you haven't read the book) and ideally succint, clear and relevant.
+This first review session also doubles as my polishing phase, where I take a raw note and edit it into something less context-dependent (each section should be understandable even if you haven't read the book) and ideally succinct, clear and relevant.

 **Many powerful insights about a topic come not when reading a textbook for the first time, but when I review the main concepts later.** This shouldn't be too surprising, I guess, but it's still a benefit worth mentioning.